ITV Nightscreen: Broadcasts

-On 1 October 2021, the final episode of Nightscreen aired and was replaced by Unwind with ITV the following day.
-The final episode was no different to any other ordinary broadcast, and did not feature a goodbye message like other services did.

 Closure

 On 2 October 2021, Nightscreen was replaced by Unwind with ITV (Unwind with STV on STV in Central Scotland and North of Scotland).
 This features time-lapse footage of various peaceful environments with ambient, relaxing music in the background, also provided by BMG Production Music.
-Its introduction was, partially, a part of ITV's Britain Get Talking campaign, and is produced by Rock Oyster Media.
-Ofcom's 2019 Review of Regional TV Production and Programming Guidance stated that these promotional text-based shows could no longer be part of ITV's regional production quotas anymore (from 2021) and so ITV had to replace the Nightscreen slots with a new type of programme.
-This also meant that the contract between ITV plc and Gower Creative Communications regarding production of ITV Nightscreen was definitely terminated, and Scala servers on which Nightscreen ran were shut down permanently.
+It is produced by Rock Oyster Media.
+Ofcom's 2019 Review of Regional TV Production and Programming Guidance stated that these promotional text-based shows could no longer be part of ITV's regional production quotas anymore (from 2021).
 The final episode of Nightscreen aired on 1 October 2021.

 Other similar services

 RTÉ Aertel

-A similar filler to ITV Nightscreen was also provided by RTÉ, who currently uses this to fill airtime cheaply on RTÉ Two.
+A similar filler to ITV Nightscreen was provided by RTÉ, who currently uses this to fill airtime cheaply on RTÉ Two.
 It is very similar in fashion to Nightscreen as it provides rolling teletext pages while RTÉ Two is not broadcasting.
-It has been criticised by many FAI League of Ireland fans who have dubbed the service "Errortel" due to the constant inaccuracies, delays & incorrect information with live scoring and reporting of games.

 Pages from Ceefax

 Ceefax was the BBC's teletext information service transmitted via the analogue signal, started in 1974 and continued to run until the UK analogue switch off in October 2012.
 In-vision Ceefax broadcasts started in 1980, initially as a daytime filler, but as programme hours expanded Ceefax was shown before the start of programming.
-From 1995 until October 2012 they were seen on BBC Two late at night, most commonly at the weekend but occasionally during the week.
+From 1995 until October 2012, they were seen on BBC Two late at night, most commonly at the weekend but occasionally during the week.
 The final broadcast was in the early hours of Monday 22 October 2012, two days before Ceefax was switched off when digital switchover was completed.
 Broadcasts on BBC One had ceased in November 1997 when BBC News was launched as BBC One carries BBC News overnight although occasional Ceefax broadcasts were seen on BBC One Scotland.